 If you are curious about Mars exploration, this series of activities can help your students learn more about Mars and how we explore worlds beyond our own.
 These project-based lessons are inquiry-based and standards-aligned, and can be tailored to meet the needs of any learning group.Browse Mars Lesson ProjectsBrowse Science Projects

-" Contributed lesson plans are peer reviewed and approved by our credentialed members, leaving you to choose among the highest quality, standardized lessons. "
+" Contributed lesson plans are peer reviewed and approved by our credentialed members, leaving you to choose among the highest quality, creative lessons. "

 Science > Sea Animals > Octopus Lessons

 Octopuses are sea animals famous for their rounded bodies, bulging eyes, and eight long arms.
 They live in all the world's oceans and are renown for routinely editing their RNA sequences to adapt to their specific environments which include the use of camouflage.Learn More...Other Animal Lessons

 Our interest is to promote synergy between Science, Technology, Engineering, Math, Art, and Health Educators who are best positioned to inspire learning groups to achieve a healthy education while placing them on a more productive path to become scientists, technologist, engineers, mathematicians, and artists.
 We believe that health and education outcomes are inter-dependent and that communities are best served by people who step-up to the challenge to help us overcome persistent poverty and childhood obesity.

 Ever wonder how many petals are on an Artichoke?
 Or more importantly wonder how a learning group might approach this situation?
 It proves to be a great way to get students to think about the scientific process, make and test predictions, and study the resulting data.